Given a binary tree, print it vertically. The following example illustrates vertical order traversal.

 1 / \ 2 3 / \ / \ 4 5 6 7 \ / \ 8 10 9 \ 11 \ 12

-If we use level order traversal, we can make sure that if a node like 12 comes below in same vertical line, it is printed after a node like 9 which comes above in vertical line.
+If we use level order traversal, we can make sure that if a node like 12 comes below in the same vertical line, it is printed after a node like 9 which comes above in the vertical line.